IBM/GetStartedJava/README.md

 <!--Update the repo and tracking id-->
 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/GetStartedJava.git)

-1. Press the above `Deploy to IBM Cloud` button and then click on `Deploy`.
+a.
+Press the above `Deploy to IBM Cloud` button and then click on `Deploy`.

 <!--optional step-->
-2. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
+b.
+In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
 Once deployed, the app can be viewed by clicking `View app`.
 ![](images/toolchain.png)

 <!--update with service names from manifest.yml-->
-3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
+c.
+To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
 The app is named `GetStartedJava` with a unique suffix.

 Once you have deployed the application successfully,  you can proceed onto [Add a Database](#6-add-a-database).